rancher/docs/content/rancher/v2.x/en/troubleshooting/kubernetes-resources/_index.md

 ```
 kubectl get pods --all-namespaces -o go-template='{{range .items}}{{if eq .status.phase "Failed"}}{{if eq .status.reason "Evicted"}}{{.metadata.name}}{{" "}}{{.metadata.namespace}}{{"\n"}}{{end}}{{end}}{{end}}' | while read epod enamespace; do kubectl -n $enamespace get pod $epod -o=custom-columns=NAME:.metadata.name,NODE:.spec.nodeName,MSG:.status.message; done
 ```

+### Job does not complete

+If you have enabled Istio, and you are having issues with a Job you deployed not completing, you will need to add an annotation to your pod using [these steps.](../../cluster-admin/tools/istio/setup/enable-istio-in-namespace/#excluding-workloads-from-being-injected-with-the-istio-sidecar)

+Since Istio Sidecars run indefinitely, a Job cannot be considered complete even after its task has completed.
+This is a temporary workaround and will disable Istio for any traffic to/from the annotated Pod.
+Keep in mind this may not allow you to continue to use a Job for integration testing, as the Job will not have access to the service mesh.